ronin-rb/ronin-rb.github.io/resources/ronin_edge.md

 [Gem Bundler](http://gembundler.com/) to install dependencies separately from RubyGems.

-You will need to install bundler >= 1.0.0.rc.1:
+You will need to install bundler ~> 1.0.0:

-    gem install bundler --pre
+    gem install bundler

 <div class="warning">
   <p>